 - Intensive English and computer classes

-- Participation in Sakyadita, the International Buddhist Women’s Organization with assistance in preparing and presenting a paper for the annual Conference
+- Participation in the Western Buddhist Monastic Gathering and Sakyadita, the International Buddhist Women’s Organization with assistance in preparing and presenting a paper for the annual Conference

 - small medical clinics